horizon-research/Efficient-Deep-Learning-for-Point-Clouds/README.md

 For each network, we have provided three versions of each network:
 1. **Baseline**: the original networks with implementation optimizations.
-2. **Limited Delayed-Aggregation**: the one with limited delayed-ggregation optimization, which is inspired by some GNNs implementations.
+2. **Limited Delayed-Aggregation**: the one with limited delayed-aggregation optimization, which is inspired by some GNNs implementations.
 3. **Fully Delayed-Aggregation**: the one with full delayed-aggregation optimization, i.e., our proposed technique.

 For the difference between the three versions, again see the [wiki](https://github.com/horizon-research/Efficient-Deep-Learning-for-Point-Clouds/wiki) page.